crewlinker/protoc-gen-dynamodb/README.md

 ## Hardening Backlog

+- [ ] SHOULD unit test the "ddb" shared package
 - [ ] SHOULD test boolean key maps
 - [ ] SHOULD fix go vet checks failure
 - [ ] SHOULD Add test that errors when unsupported map type is used